Skip to main content

 isNotEmptyString, Number, Boolean, Array, Objectchecks if the rule value is not an empty string, array, or object.

-Rule blueprint
+Scorecard Rule

 The Rule blueprint contains the following properties: